Data Protection Toolkit - Document your processing activities

 The level of detail required is not overwhelming.
 You don't need to make extensive records of all the actions that you take with the data.
 The documentation is more for providing a summary of what's involved in each case.
 Of course, if you find it useful for your own record-keeping purposes, you can go in to much more detail.

 The Regulation says only that the records should be in a written and electronic form.
-The most straighforward way is to keep a spreadsheet with the details of the types of personal data you process.
+The most straightforward way is to keep a spreadsheet with the details of the types of personal data you process.

 The full accounts are not required to be publicly accessible, though much of the type of information that you're recording here will go in to your privacy notice (in clear and plain language) so that data subjects have the background they need to make informed choices, and to demonstrate your transparency.